Our ESG objectives include the following:

 Our future success depends on our ability to retain, attract, and motivate qualified personnel, especially our design and technical personnel, but also our senior management and support personnel, and achieving those objectives requires us to maintain a work environment and culture that values diversity.
 We operate across eighteen countries and are sensitive to the many cultures and backgrounds constituting our employee base.
 We acknowledge that we, along with the semiconductor and broader technology industry, can do more to advance gender and racial equality by increasing representation of underrepresented minorities as well as females in leadership and technical positions including engineering and other roles.

 Of our approximately 1,844 worldwide employees as of December 31, 2022, the majority of employees were from diverse ethnic backgrounds.
-While that data reflects in part our substantial presence in Asia, even in North America, 52% of our employees with a rank of vice-president or higher and 73% of our employees generally were of diverse ethnicity or were women, compared to 39% and approximately two-thirds, respectively in 2021.
+While that data reflects in part our substantial presence in Asia, even in North America, 52% of our employees with a rank of vice-president or higher and 73% of our employees generally were of diverse ethnicity or were women, respectively, compared to 39% and approximately two-thirds, respectively in 2021.

 As of December 31, 2022, women represented 17% of our total employees, the majority in engineering.
 We are an engineering-driven company, and we are proud that women have played a substantial role in designing and developing our products notwithstanding the historical under-representation of women in university engineering departments, particularly in electrical engineering.
 As of December 31, 2022, we employed 193 women in central engineering functions, representing approximately 14% of our total engineers, up from 133 women representing 12% of our engineer base in 2021.
 We believe female representation among our engineering staff compares favorably within our industry, but we remain committed to finding rewarding career opportunities for women across all functions within MaxLinear as well as to encouraging the engineering programs from which we recruit to increase their emphasis on opportunities for women.
 In that regard, we are also proud to have on our board of directors Tsu-Jae King Liu, Ph.D., the first female dean of the College of Engineering at the University of California, Berkeley, who is also a member of the National Academy of Engineering and the National Academy of Inventors.

 Of our total employee workforce, 17% is represented by Work Councils or collective bargaining agreements in Austria, Germany, and Spain, but all of our employees have freedom of association, or the legal right to join worker organizations, including trade unions, and the right to collective bargaining.
 The Work Council groups, common to these countries, are comprised of employees elected by the general employee base.
 We consider our global employee relations to be good.
 In 2022, our employee voluntary turnover rate was 11%.
 We host regular global town hall meetings in which all employees are encouraged to submit any question, ahead of or during the meeting, to be addressed by executive and senior management.
 We also have a formal confidential reporting policy and complaint procedures for employees and others to express concerns about conduct within MaxLinear, which includes confidential hotline reporting available in local languages (https://maxlinear.ethicspoint.com).
 We are committed to limiting the use of temporary or contract workers to specialized, non-recurring projects or during peak times when permanent employment is scarce, and when we do use contract workers, we make efforts to convert them to permanent employees when they can fulfill open positions.
-As of December 31, 2022, while all of our employees are considered permanent employees, we utilized contractors for 18% of our workforce and are committed to further reducing our use of such contractors.
+As of December 31, 2022, while all of our employees are considered permanent employees, contractors comprised 18% of our workforce and we are committed to further reducing our use of such contractors.
 When needed, we conduct responsible workforce restructuring procedures in compliance with the regulations of the jurisdictions in which we operate.

 Employees by country.
 The following table presents our number of emloyees by country: